Que reste-t-il de l'occident ?: Reception

 Jérôme Pellistrandi wrote in the Revue Défense nationale that he read the book in one sitting, that it alternates between optimism and pessimism, and complimented the authors for having the courage to address issues in ways that politicians cannot.
-He said the differing perspectives of the authors compliment each other, such as when Girard laments how people increasingly ignore the Christian component of Western identity, while Debray laments how it has become associated with the English-speaking world and the laws of the market.
+He said the differing perspectives of the authors complement each other, such as when Girard laments how people increasingly ignore the Christian component of Western identity, while Debray laments how it has become associated with the English-speaking world and the laws of the market.
 Pellistrandi said the book "is not only welcome, but it is essential, if only to counterbalance professional decliners or media polemicists".
 Frédéric Pons of Conflits highlighted how Debray attacks the West with anti-imperialist arguments, targeted against the United States with the European Union as its "cuckold", and how Girard defends the West without resorting to moralism, but by confirming many of Debray's points while predicting a return of European Realpolitik.
 Pons called the book "invigorating" and a "rich, high-flying dialogue, sometimes annoying but always stimulating".